Click here to view the Disciplinary Process & Possible Sanctions.

 The security deposit is a one-time charge of $400 that is held by the university as long as the student reserves or resides in university housing.
 When you leave stevens permanently or graduate, the fee will be refunded to you provided that no damages or debts that the security covers are assessed.
 Security is billed to your stevens account once a housing application is submitted.
 This security deposit will be forfeited in the event that you are dismissed, withdraw from stevens, cancel your housing assignment or cancel your application.
 The deposit will be applied to the next year’s residency and refunded (if warranted) when the resident no longer resides in stevens housing.
 If the student has a balance due to the university, the security deposit will be used toward payment of the balance.
 Forfeiture of the security deposit will be automatic if the student cancels during the semester.

 Electric kitchen appliances, particularly those with heating elements such as toasters, toaster ovens, hot pots, coffee makers, george forman grills, are prohibited and may not be stored in student rooms.
-Only one microwave (700 watts or less) and one refrigerator (6 amps or less) are permitted in each room.
-If both are used a current allocator is required and must be obtained.
-Extension cords and “gang” type multiple-connection outlets must be of heavy-duty variety.
-Any extension cord must be at least 12-gauge wire.
-All multiple-outlet taps must contain a built in circuit breaker or fuse.
+Only one microwave (700 watts or less) and one refrigerator (3.2 cubic foot or less) are permitted in each room.
+All multiple-outlet taps (power strips) or extension cords must contain a built in circuit breaker or fuse.
 Electronic projects, test equipment and other electrical devices are not permitted in residence halls if they exceed reasonable limitations.
-The use of flood lights, air conditioners and space heaters are not permitted in the residence halls without permission of the office of residence life.
+The use of flood lights, air conditioners and space heaters are not permitted in the residence halls without permission of the Office of Residence Life.

 An additional charge will be required of any student requiring campus housing during periods when residence halls are normally closed.
 This includes early arrivals and late stays.